 '''

 7:30 a.m. - 3:45 p.m.
-Monday through Friday - Elementary 7:45 a.m. - 4:00 p.m.
+Monday through Friday - Elementary 8:00 a.m. - 4:10 p.m.
 Monday through Friday - Secondary

 '''

-Employee ID Cards and Time Management System (Some employees may also use True Time in Skyward)
+Employee ID Cards and Time Management System

-The Longview ISD Board of Trustees approved a district wide timekeeping system at a regular board meeting on April 11, 2006.
+The Longview ISD Board of Trustees approved a district wide timekeeping system at a regular board meeting on April 11, 2006 and effective April 2012 all employees started using the Skyward True Time Module.
 The new timekeeping system will be utilized by all classifications of employees in an effort to provide consistent timekeeping and improvements to security management.
-Some employees will also be required to use True Time in Skyward.

-All employees are required to wear ID cards and are required to swipe their card through a device called a bar code reader.
-Employees are not to "swipe in" and/or "swipe out" for coworkers at anytime and under any circumstances.
-All campuses will have access to a reader to check in and check out as needed.
+All employees are required to wear ID cards and are required to use the Skyward True Time Module.
+Employees are not to clock-in and -out for co-workers at anytime and under any circumstances.
+All campuses will have access to the Skyward True Time system.
 Each ID card will have the employee's picture.
 Failure to adhere to procedures and policies associated with the timekeeping system will be automatic grounds for being placed on probation, suspension and even termination.